Maintain your work motivation during the Summer months

 Have Fun at Work

 Fun and work in the same sentence, could this be right?
-Yes, you heard right, of course you can have fun in work whenever you want but summer is a good time to lift the office moral, it can also benefit your employer in an attempt to keep motivation alive.
+Yes, you heard right, of course you can have fun in work whenever you want, but summer is a good time to lift the moral, it can also benefit your employer in an attempt to keep motivation alive.

-Ask your employer or manager if you could organise some company events, such as, company picnics, ice cream breaks or fun sporting and games that will give you and your colleagues the chance to take a break and get to know one another outside the work environment.
+Ask your employer or manager if you could organise some company events.
+If a few of you are working from home, this could include, online lunches or ice cream breaks, or quizzes and games (a round of musical bingo on a team video call is great fun) that will give you and your colleagues the chance to take a break and get to know one another outside the work environment.

 Summer is most people’s favourite time of year for multiple reasons, so let it be your favourite time of the year in work too.
 Co-workers bringing treats back from holidays, outdoor lunches, spare time to concentrate on fun work projects and longer evenings to enjoy with family and friends.
 Roll on the next few months!